 Swansea Illinois Nursing Home Abuse Lawyers

-If you believe your parent, grandparent or spouse has been harmed or injured while residing at Rosewood Care Center of Swansea, call Rosenfeld Injury Lawyers now.
+If you believe your parent, grandparent or spouse has been harmed or injured while residing at Rosewood Care Center of Swansea, call Rosenfeld Injury Lawyers LLC now.
 Our Swansea team of dedicated knowledgeable attorneys provide legal representation in victim cases that involve abuse and neglect occurring in Illinois nursing facilities.

 We urge you to contact our St. Clair County elder abuse law office at (888) 424-5757.
 Schedule your appointment today to speak with one of our experienced lawyers for your free comprehensive case review.
 There is no need to make an upfront payment because we accept all nursing home claims for compensation on contingency.